zacharysimon/developer-exercise/README.markdown

-Please fork the repository, complete following exercises, either ruby and(or) javascript, and email us at developers@benchprep.com when you are finished.
+Please fork the repository, complete following exercises, either ruby and(or) javascript.<br />
+When you are complete submit a pull request for review.

+If you have any questions feel free to email developers@benchprep.com

 ## Javascript/Coffeescript